Ralph Milne: Charlton Athletic

 He was sold to English First Division club Charlton Athletic in January 1987 for a fee of £125,000.
 He played at Wembley Stadium in the final of the Full Members Cup on 29 March, which ended in a 1–0 defeat to Blackburn Rovers.
 Charlton finished the 1986–87 season in the relegation play-off place, but retained their top-flight status after beating Leeds United 2–1 in a replay in the play-off final, following a 1–1 aggregate draw.
-Milne only played as a late substitute in the first leg at Selhurst Park, and ended the game with a broken jaw after being elbowed by Micky Adams.
+Milne only played as a late substitute in the first leg at Selhurst Park and ended the game with a broken jaw after being elbowed by Micky Adams.
 He dropped out of manager Lennie Lawrence's first team plans during the 1987–88 season, and was allowed to leave the club.

 Bristol City

 Milne dropped down two divisions to join Bristol City for a £50,000 fee in January 1988.
 City ended the 1987–88 campaign in the play-offs, but failed to gain promotion after losing 4–0 to Walsall in a replay of the play-off final.

-After a full pre-season he started to play well and hit six goals in 30 Third Division games during his time at Ashton Gate.
-Milne's form attracted attention elsewhere with Aberdeen among those interested, a move Milne favoured to be near his son and other family in Scotland.
+After a full pre-season, he started to play well and hit six goals in 30 Third Division games during his time at Ashton Gate.
+Milne's form attracted attention elsewhere, with Aberdeen among those interested, and a move Milne favoured to be near his son and other family in Scotland.
 On being called into a meeting with manager, Joe Jordan, Milne was told by Jordan that he had no intention of letting him nor any of his other best players leave, but that he would make an exception for Manchester United.